ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 🧩 Key Insights :

-✔ California & New York dominate hiring
+✔ California & New York dominate Hirings

-✔ Biotech & Pharmaceutical Industries lead job demand (33.7%)
+✔ Biotech & Pharmaceutical Industries lead Job Demand (33.7%)

-✔ Private Companies contribute 55% of total postings
+✔ Private Companies contribute 55% of all the Postings

-✔ Data Scientists are the most-in-demand role (313 postings)
+✔ Data Scientists are the Most In-Demand Role (313 postings)

 ✔ Highest Salaries appear in Washington, California, Illinois

 ✔ Postgraduates earn ~22% more than Graduates

-✔ Senior Roles bag the highest salaries but have fewer openings
+✔ Senior Roles bag the Highest Salaries but have fewer Openings

 🚀 Recommendations :

-1. Target states like CA, NY, IL for high job density
+1. Target states like CA, NY, IL for High Job Density

 2. Focus on Industries like Biotech, Insurance, IT Services

-3. Enhance skills in Python, SQL, ML frameworks, as reflected in skill matrix
+3. Enhance skills in Python, SQL, ML frameworks, as reflected in Skill Matrix

-4. Consider Postgraduate Education for better salary prospects
+4. Consider Postgraduate Education for Better Salary Prospects

-5. Explore Nonprofit and Public Roles if seeking stability
+5. Explore Nonprofit and Public Roles if seeking Stability

 🙌 Acknowledgements :

-This project was developed using the dataset provided by Datamites Internship Team and Market Relevant BI tools to provide insights for job seekers, recruiters, and policy makers.
+This project was developed using the dataset provided by Datamites Internship Team and Market Relevant BI Tools to provide insights for job seekers, recruiters, and policy makers.

-👉 Here is the complete PDF link of the report : https://github.com/ARPAN-BIANALYST21/PBIX_USA_DATAJOB_TREND_REPORT/blob/5bf8e994d99f48b39e65082c9b195ffc54581ea0/USA-DATAJOB_TREND_REPORT.pdf
+👉 Here is the complete PDF link of the Report : https://github.com/ARPAN-BIANALYST21/PBIX_USA_DATAJOB_TREND_REPORT/blob/5bf8e994d99f48b39e65082c9b195ffc54581ea0/USA-DATAJOB_TREND_REPORT.pdf